eserlxl/aurgen/doc/AUR.md

 > ```
 >
 > **Options are parsed using getopt for unified short and long option support.**

+### Log Files and Directory

+By default, all logs are written to `/tmp/aurgen/aurgen.log` and errors to `/tmp/aurgen/aurgen-error.log`.
+You can customize these locations using the `AURGEN_LOG` and `AURGEN_ERROR_LOG` environment variables.
+The script will create `/tmp/aurgen` if it does not exist.

 ### Disabling Colored Output